MrPawolo/Unity-Switch-Lightmap-Parameters/README.md

 # Unity-Switch-Lightmap-Parameters
-Shows an example how to switch the lightmap parameters via scrip.
+Shows the example how to switch the lightmap parameters via scrip.